 Program Awards recognise learning and teaching support programs and services that make innovative and outstanding contributions to student learning outcomes, and the quality of the student experience of higher education.
 Up to four Program Awards across four categories are awarded.

 These are awarded to programs and services that demonstrate effectiveness through rigorous evaluation that will set benchmarks for similar activities in other institutions.
-Since 2020, Program Awards are open to team nominations only.
+Since 2024, Program Awards are open to both individual and team nominations.